 Hopefully, that gives you a little insight on one way to possibly earn a little more interest on your idle cash.

-One downside to this is that you’ll have to manually track your savings bonds if you use financial aggregate software such as Personal Capital or Mint.
-The way I set it up in Personal Capital is as a manual investment because I wanted it to show up under investments…
+One downside to this is that you’ll have to manually track your savings bonds if you use financial aggregate software such as Empower (formerly Personal Capital) or Mint.
+The way I set it up in Empower is as a manual investment because I wanted it to show up under investments…

 Since the value isn’t going to change much, this isn’t a big deal to have it this way.

-Personal Capital is a great free tool to track all your accounts.
+Empower is a great free tool to track all your accounts.
 It has some great planners and tools to help you with retirement planning, see if you’re getting clobbered with retirement fees, easily view your investment allocation, and more.
-I saved over $50,000 with Personal Capital in just a matter of hours so I’m sworn to it.
+I saved over $50,000 with Empower in just a matter of hours so I’m sworn to it.
 And at a price of free, it’s well worth checking out!

 We’ll keep these savings bonds for the required year but we might also hang onto them for the full five years if it makes sense to do so down the line.
 That would mean no penalty at all.
 But would be losing out instead of moving the money elsewhere?